alanjyu/oasis_montaj_map_templates/README.md

 1. Click "Grind and Image" → "Display on Map…" → "Grid".
 2. Select your **.grd** file.

+You can also simply drag your opened grid file to the blue rectangle.

 ### Adjusting coordinate size

 1. Click on the map layer, right-click → "Select all".